-13.6 The DC may direct the attendance, at a hearing, any player sent off or cited, and any witness, in person or by telephone conference or by video link.
+13.6 a) The DC may direct the attendance, at a hearing, any player sent off or cited, and any witness, in person or by telephone conference or by video link.

-- a) Where such a direction is given by the DC, it shall be the responsibility of the club, the player or person or witness concerned to ensure that it is complied with, notwithstanding any arrangements that may need to be made or altered. - b) In any situation where a direction given by the DC is not complied with, the DC may refuse to allow the evidence of the club, player or person or witness to be given in any other form.
+b) Where such a direction is given by the DC, it shall be the responsibility of the club, the player or person or witness concerned to ensure that it is complied with, notwithstanding any arrangements that may need to be made or altered.

-13.7 Where evidence is given before the DC there shall be no direct questioning of any witness, save by DC members, except as otherwise agreed by the DC.
-Questions may, however, be put to a witness through the DC Chair at the DC Chair's discretion.

-13.8 The DC shall be entitled to call on experts to provide specialist advice, including legal advice.
+c) In any situation where a direction given by the DC is not complied with, the DC may refuse to allow the evidence of the club, player or person or witness to be given in any other form.

-13.9 Unless it otherwise directs, the procedure of the DC at a hearing for a sending off or a citing, will be as follows:

-- a) the DC Chair will explain the procedure to be followed; - b) The Chair of the hearing will advise the witnesses that their portion of the hearing is being recorded,

-- c) for cases involving sending off, the referee's report and, where applicable, the Assistant referee's report or citing report will be read; - d) the player will be asked to confirm if they admit that they have committed an act or acts of illegal or foul play; - e) evidence from the sent off player, if they elect to give evidence, and from any witnesses to be called will be heard; - f) final submissions will be heard.

-13.10 For citing complaints, at the discretion of the DC, the club which cited the player may be required to have a representative in attendance at the hearing to present the basis of the citing complaint and any evidence in support.

-13.11 The player subject to the proceedings may admit the offence at any time in which case the DC should proceed immediately to hear submissions as to the sanction (if any) to be imposed.

-13.12 The DC deliberations on its decision shall take place in private.

-- a) A decision of a DC shall be valid if taken by at least a simple majority of the Members of the DC of those eligible to participate. - b) No Member of a DC may abstain from any decision subject to application of the conflict rules. - c) Where a DC has an even number of Members and the Members of such DC are unable to come to a unanimous or majority decision, then the DC Chair shall have a casting vote.
+- 13.7 Where evidence is given before the DC there shall be no direct questioning of any witness, save by DC members, except as otherwise agreed by the DC.
+Questions may, however, be put to a witness through the DC Chair at the DC Chair's discretion. - 13.8 Unless it otherwise directs, the procedure of the DC at a hearing for a sending off or a citing, will be as follows: - a) the DC Chair will explain the procedure to be followed; - b) The Chair of the hearing will advise the witnesses that their portion of the hearing is being recorded, - c) for cases involving sending off, the referee's report and, where applicable, the Assistant referee's report or citing report will be read; - d) the player will be asked to confirm if they admit that they have committed an act or acts of illegal or foul play; - e) evidence from the sent off player, if they elect to give evidence, and from any witnesses to be called will be heard; - f) final submissions will be heard. - 13.9 For citing complaints, at the discretion of the DC, the club which cited the player may be required to have a representative in attendance at the hearing to present the basis of the citing complaint and any evidence in support. - 13.10 The player subject to the proceedings may admit the offence at any time in which case the DC should proceed immediately to hear submissions as to the sanction (if any) to be imposed. - 13.11 The DC deliberations on its decision shall take place in private. - a) A decision of a DC shall be valid if taken by at least a simple majority of the Members of the DC of those eligible to participate. - b) No Member of a DC may abstain from any decision subject to application of the conflict rules. - c) Where a DC has an even number of Members and the Members of such DC are unable to come to a unanimous or majority decision, then the DC Chair shall have a casting vote.